UPPMAX/UPPMAX-documentation/docs/software/r.md

 Commonly, 'the programming language R' and 'the R interpreter' are use as synonyms.

-To load the latest version of the R interpreter, do:
+To load the latest version of the R interpreter, load the `R` [module](../cluster_guides/modules.md) version 4.3.1 like this:

 ```bash
 module load R/4.3.1